ronplanken/ds-broken-pagination/README.md

 # Digital Solutions broken-pagination

-In this example, test project we have a [paginator](https://en.wikipedia.org/wiki/Pagination) function that is being used to show a text at the bottom of a large table.
+In this example test project, we have a [paginator](https://en.wikipedia.org/wiki/Pagination) function that is being used to show a text at the bottom of a large table.
 Unfortunatly the function does not seem to properly show the current page the user is at.

 ## The issue